henryxu1997/shopify_backend/README.md

 # Shopify Backend Developer Challenge

-**Dependencies:Please have these setup before running the python script with the server side web api**
+**Dependencies: Please have these setup before running the python script with the server side web api**

 **Please also have python 3 set up**
 ```